Important Candlestick Patterns to Know

 Again, this is a form of technical analysis, as opposed to fundamental stock analysis, which is different.

-Candlestick patterns are also useful for specifically timing entry and exit points for trades.
-Based on how stock price movements have repeatedly occurred in the past following a pattern, traders can decide whether to put faith in them moving in a similar way again.
-The reason these patterns form is that human perceptions, actions, and reactions to stock price movements repeat.
+Candlestick patterns can be useful for helping some traders assess entry and exit timing for trades, when investing online or through a brokerage.
+Based on how stock price movements have repeatedly occurred in the past, traders may decide whether to put faith in them potentially moving in a similar way again.
+The reason these patterns form is that human perceptions, actions, and reactions to stock price movements also tend to be repeated.

-Past events are not predictions of the future — no candlestick pattern is perfect, and it’s important to remember that there are always risks when trading stocks.
-But they can be useful guidelines and one more piece of information for those looking to make informed trading decisions.
+Past events are not predictions of the future, however, and there are always risks when trading stocks.
+But candlestick patterns can be useful guidelines and one more piece of information for those looking to make informed trading decisions.

 Reading Single Candlesticks

-Even a single candlestick chart can provide valuable insight into where stock prices may head.
+Even a single candlestick on a candlestick chart can provide insight into where stock prices may head.
 Each candlestick is composed of four parts:

 Candlesticks can represent different time frames.
-One popular time frame is a single day, so each candlestick on a chart will show the price change of one day.
+One popular time frame when stock trading is a single day, so each candlestick on a chart will show the price change for one day.
 A one-month chart would have approximately 30 candlesticks.

 Trending Candles vs Non-Trending Candles